 Some 38,000 people and 300 trains per day travel through this busy southern port town's train station.

-Bari Centrale doesn’t compare with stations like those in Rome and Milan for passenger traffic, but it’s still one of Italy’s most important train stations as a major connection point in the south—not to mention points overseas from Bari’s large port.
+Bari Centrale can't compete with stations like those in Rome and Milan in terms of passenger traffic, but it’s still one of Italy’s most important train stations, as it is a major connection point in the south.
+It is also useful to reach destinations oversea from Bari’s large port.
 Some 38,000 people and 300 trains per day travel through Bari Centrale.

 Trains from Bari connect to major cities throughout Italy, including high-speed Frecciargento and Frecciabianca service to places such as Rome, Milan, Bologna, and Venice.
 Other Trenitalia trains like InterCity and Regionale trains serve smaller cities and towns throughout southern Italy.

-The ticket offices are located on the ground level of the station with all of the tracks.
-The ground floor is also where you’ll find the Freccia Club (for anyone with a Gold or Platinum CARTAFRECCIA card or an Executive or AV Salottino ticket), Sala Blu (the assistance office for disabled travelers), and left luggage office.
+The ticket offices are located on the ground level of the station, along with all of the tracks.
+The ground floor is also where you’ll find the Freccia Club for anyone with a Gold or Platinum CARTAFRECCIA card or an Executive or AV Salottino ticket.
+The ground floor also houses the Sala Blu, the assistance office for disabled travelers, and also a luggage office.
 Restrooms are on platform 1 near the luggage storage office.
-There are a couple bars and small shops where you can pick up a quick bite, snack, or newspaper, all of which are also on the ground floor.
-There is a mezzanine and first floor, too, though these are primarily offices and not typically needed by passengers.
+There are a couple of bars and small shops where you can grab a quick bite, snack, or newspaper, all of which are also on the ground floor.
+There is also a mezzanine and first floor, though these are primarily offices and not typically needed by passengers.